-For the purposes of section 11(e), individual items costing less than R5 000 which do not form part of a set may be written off in full in the year of assessment in which the expenditure is incurred (see 2006/7 Budget Tax Proposals in terms of which the threshold of R5 000 was increased from R2 000 with effect from 1 March 2006).
+For the purposes of section 11(e), individual items costing less than R7 000 which do not form part of a set may be written off in full in the year of assessment in which the expenditure is incurred.
+This threshold applies to all qualifying assets acquired on or after 1 March 2009.